HakuyaLabs/warudo-docs/docs/blueprints/understanding-blueprints.md

 Recall that Warudo supports [multiple cameras](../assets/camera), and the main camera is the camera that is currently shown in the main window.
 :::

 Try pressing the Esc key again.
 Hey, the camera still shakes!
 But this time, note that the **Camera** dropdown has disappeared.
-It means that the Shake Camera node is taking the camera from the Get Main Camera node instead, and the camera we selected from the dropdown is ignored (even though technically they refer to the same camera).
+It means that the Shake Camera node is taking the camera from the Get Main Camera node instead, and the camera we selected from the dropdown is ignored (though technically they are the same camera anyway).

 Let's create another camera in the Assets tab, switch to that camera, and then press the Esc key again.
 You will note that the new camera is the one that shakes, not the one we selected from the dropdown!